-We may be subject to liabilities on past sales for taxes, surcharges, and fees.
+We may be subject to additional liabilities on past sales for taxes, surcharges, and fees.

 We currently collect and remit applicable indirect taxes in jurisdictions where we, through our employees, have a presence and where we have determined, based on legal precedents in the jurisdiction, that sales of our platform are classified as taxable.
-We believe that we are not otherwise subject to, or required to collect, any additional taxes, fees, or surcharges imposed by state and local jurisdictions because we do not have a sufficient physical presence or "nexus" in the relevant taxing jurisdiction or such taxes, fees, or surcharges do not apply to sales of our platform in the relevant taxing jurisdiction.
-However, there is uncertainty as to what constitutes sufficient physical presence or nexus for a state or local jurisdiction to levy taxes, fees, and surcharges for sales made over the internet, and there is also uncertainty as to whether our characterization of our platform as not taxable in certain jurisdictions will be accepted by state and local taxing authorities.
+State and local taxing authorities have differing rules and regulations which are subject to varying interpretations.
+This makes the applicability of sales tax to e-commerce businesses, such as ours, uncertain and complex.
+We believe that we are not otherwise subject to, or required to collect, additional taxes, fees, or surcharges imposed by state and local jurisdictions because we do not have a sufficient physical presence or "nexus" in the relevant taxing jurisdiction or such taxes, fees, or surcharges do not apply to sales of our platform in the relevant taxing jurisdiction.
+There is uncertainty as to what constitutes sufficient nexus for sales made over the Internet and, after the U.S. Supreme Court's ruling in South Dakota v.
+Wayfair, states may require an e-commerce business with no in-state property or personnel to collect and remit sales tax.
+Therefore, it is possible that we could face future audits or challenges of our positions by taxing authorities and that our liability for these taxes could exceed our estimates.
+The application of existing, new, or future laws, whether in the U.S. or internationally, could harm our business.